 Governance & the Judicial Conference

-The statute says the Judicial Conference will:
+By statute the Judicial Conference:

-The Judicial Conference also supervises the Director of the Administrative Office of the U.S. Courts in the Director’s role as the administrative officer of the courts of the United States under 28 U.S.C. § 604.
+The Judicial Conference also supervises the Director of the Administrative Office of the U.S. Courts in the Director’s role as the administrative officer of the federal courts under 28 U.S.C. § 604.

 Circuit Judicial Councils